How to Remove Error in Excel: 8 Methods

 Using the IFERROR Function to Remove Error

-Now, you can use this function to wrap up the formulas for the rest of the cells of errors.
+You can use this function to wrap up the formulas for the rest of the cells of errors.

 Using the IFERROR Function to Remove Error

-In case you have errors like #NAME! then you should check the formula you typed because this error occurs when the formula is misspelled.
+In case you have errors like #NAME! you should check the formula you typed because this error occurs when the formula is misspelled.

-In case you have errors like #NULL! then you should check how you referenced the cells in the formula.
+You have errors like #NULL! then you should check how you referenced the cells in the formula.

 Using the IFERROR Function to Remove Error

-3. Using the IFNA Function to Remove Error
+Method 3 – Using the IFNA Function to Remove Error

 You can use the IFNA function only for the #N/A! error, it doesn’t work with any other errors.

-Let’s see the use of the function,
+See the use of the function,

-First, select a cell with a formula where the error exists.
+Select a cell with a formula where the error exists.

 ➤ I selected the E4 cell.

-Then, type the following formula with the existing one.
+Type the following formula with the existing one.

 =IFNA(D4/C4,0)